Nα-benzyloxycarbonylleucine hydrolase

-Thus, the two substrates of this enzyme are N^{α}-benzyloxycarbonyl-L-leucine and H_{2}O, whereas its three products are benzyl alcohol, CO_{2}, and L-leucine.
+N^{α}-benzyloxycarbonylleucine hydrolase is an enzyme characterised from a soil microorganism that catalyzes the hydrolysis of the carbamate, N-benzyloxycarbonyl-L-leucine, to benzyl alcohol, carbon dioxide and L-leucine:

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is Nalpha-benzyloxycarbonyl-L-leucine urethanehydrolase.
-Other names in common use include benzyloxycarbonylleucine hydrolase, Nalpha-benzyloxycarbonyl amino acid urethane hydrolase IV, and alpha-N-benzyloxycarbonyl-L-leucine urethanehydrolase.
+Other names in use include benzyloxycarbonylleucine hydrolase, Nalpha-benzyloxycarbonyl amino acid urethane hydrolase IV, and alpha-N-benzyloxycarbonyl-L-leucine urethanehydrolase.